dhlab-epfl/dhSegment/README.md

 dhSegment allows you to extract content (segment regions) from different type of documents.
 See [some examples here](https://dhlab-epfl.github.io/dhSegment/).

-The corresponding paper is now available on [arxiv](https://arxiv.org/abs/1804.10371).
+The corresponding paper is now available on [arxiv](https://arxiv.org/abs/1804.10371), to be presented as oral at [ICFHR2018](http://icfhr2018.org/).

 It was created by [Benoit Seguin](https://twitter.com/Seguin_Be) and Sofia Ares Oliveira at DHLAB, EPFL.